Plotting & Analysis

 range_func: function

 If None, the plotting ranges are chosen automatically.
-Otherwise this parameter must be a function that can be called with the signature range_func(sim, q_plot, plot_geometry) and that returns three lists with the same lengths as the number of plot quantities.
-The lists give the minimum and maximum plot extents for each fluid variable, as well as whether to use a log scale (True).
+Otherwise this parameter must be a function that can be called with the signature range_func(sim, q_plot, '2d') and that returns three lists with the same lengths as the number of plot quantities.
+The lists give the minimum and maximum plot extents for each fluid variable, as well as whether to use a log scale (if True is returned for a given quantity).
 Elements in the lists can be None in which case ranges are chosen automatically.
+The range function is typically implemented within a problem setup (see Problem setups).

 cmap_func: function